fauna-labs/fastly-fauna-gql/README.md

 [Fauna](https://docs.fauna.com/fauna/current/#driver-support) supports drivers in various languages but also includes a native [GraphQL](https://docs.fauna.com/fauna/current/api/graphql/) endpoint, providing clients a platform agnostic means to interact with the database.
-When working with [Rust](https://www.rust-lang.org/) on Compute@Edge, it is best to do it through GraphQL.
-This project provides an example of how to implement a REST API with Compute@Edge using Fauna as the data backend.
+When working with [Rust](https://www.rust-lang.org/) on Compute@Edge, it is best to do it through GraphQL - By simply authoring a GraphQL schema (found in this project [folder](/fauna/schema/)) and uploading it to Fauna, we automatically get CRUD without having to implement any queries or mutations of our own.

+## Scope of project
+As there is little we need to do with Fauna, this sample's true focus is on working with Compute@Edge, learning patterns in using its Rust environment to parse HTTP requests and return custom responses, and making GraphQL requests and deserializing its response content.

 # Prerequisites
 * [Fastly CLI](https://developer.fastly.com/reference/cli/)